spilgames/job-runner/README.rst

 * Handle error response when the user does not have access anymore to the worker data in the REST API.
 This can happen when a worker is removed from a worker-pool.
+* Show the full job-chain on the jobs page (note that this only works when there isn't any recursion in the job-chain).

 v3.2.0